These Android apps have been tracking you, even when you say stop

 The data collection identified by Egelman and his team is similar to an issue that got Uber in trouble with Apple in 2015.
 According to The New York Times, Apple CEO Tim Cook was furious to learn that Uber was collecting iOS users' hardware identifiers against Apple's policies and threatened to remove the Uber app from the App Store.

-Egelman's team tested the apps as they ran on Android 6, or Marshmallow.
+Egelman's team tested the apps as they ran on Android 6, also known as Marshmallow.
 Just over half of all Android devices run Android 6 or an earlier version of the system, according to a Google analysis from October.
 The researchers configured a version of Android that let them track which identifiers an app collected and then ran thousands of apps on the modified software.

 But you can't reset other identifiers, like the MAC address and IMEI.
 The MAC address is a unique identifier that your device broadcasts to internet connections like Wi-Fi routers.
 The IMEI is an identifier for your specific device.
 Both identifiers can sometimes be used to prevent stolen phones from accessing a cellular network.
 The Android ID is another identifier that's unique to each device.
 It can be reset, but only if you run a factory reset of your device.